karavel-io/platform/docs/index.md

 Karavel is a project that provides tools and knowledge around the [Kubernetes] stack to deploy and manage [private PaaS] in the Cloud and on premise.

-The main output of the Karavel project is the [Karavel Platform](#the-karavel-platform), a curated set of components and services based on the best-in-breed open source projects, carefully configured to deliver a production-ready platform for enterprises.
+The main output of the Karavel project is the [Karavel Container Platform](#the-karavel-platform), a curated set of components and services based on the best-in-breed open source projects, carefully configured to deliver a production-ready platform for enterprises.

-## The Karavel Platform
+## The Karavel Container Platform

-Karavel provides many different [components] that together form a cohesive and integrated environment called the **Karavel Platform**.
+Karavel provides many different [components] that together form a cohesive and integrated environment called the **Karavel Container Platform**.

-The Karavel Platform selects specific versions of these components that are tried and tested together and publishes them as a ready-to-use kit to assemble GitOps-enabled platforms for enterprises.
+The Karavel Container Platform selects specific versions of these components that are tried and tested together and publishes them as a ready-to-use kit to assemble GitOps-enabled platforms for enterprises.
 Check out our [quickstart guide] for an introductory view to the Platform.